Entanglement in the Schwinger effect: Introduction

 The Schwinger effect -- the spontaneous creation of particle-antiparticle pairs from the vacuum in the presence of a strong electric field -- is one of the most distinctive predictions of quantum field theory under extreme conditions.
 Originally formulated in the context of quantum electrodynamics (QED) \cite{Schwinger:1951nm}, it shares deep connections with other interesting phenomena such as cosmological particle production \cite{Parker:2025jef,Parker:1968mv,Parker:1969au} and the Hawking effect \cite{Hawking:1974rv,Hawking:1975vcx}.
 These processes not only signal an instability of the vacuum, but also imprint non-trivial quantum correlations in the created particles, which can be used, in principle, to probe the quantum nature of the underlying dynamics.\\

 On the experimental side, there is growing interest in experimentally probing non-perturbative effects in QED.
 High-intensity laser facilities aim to reach the critical field strength where vacuum pair production becomes observable \cite{Dunne:2008kc,Karbstein:2019oej,Fedotov:2022ely}.
 At the same time, analogue experiments have emerged as powerful tools to simulate aspects of strong-field QED in condensed matter systems.
 The mesoscopic Schwinger effect provides an excellent playground to study properties of the (analogue) Schwinger effect for fermions, since a universal Schwinger conductance in graphene was reported \cite{Schmitt:2022pkd}.
-For bosons, magnetic inhomogeneities in chiral magnets have been proposed as a route to Schwinger-like magnon production \cite{Hongo:2020xaw,Adorno:2023olb}. \\
+For bosons, magnetic inhomogeneities in chiral magnets have been proposed as a route to Schwinger-like magnon production \cite{Hongo:2020xaw,Adorno:2023olb}.\footnote{For complementary perspectives on entanglement in Schwinger pair creation in holographic setups, see \cite{Grieninger:2023ehb,Grieninger:2023pyb}, building on the seminal proposals \cite{Jensen:2013ora,Sonner:2013mba}.} \\

 In this work, we explore the Schwinger effect through the lens of entanglement, with the aim of understanding it from a quantum information perspective.
 We study both scalar and spinor QED, and make use of a Gaussian formalism to capture the structure of bipartite entanglement between modes.
 This approach allows us to describe how particle–antiparticle entanglement is generated during pair production and to characterize the entanglement profile in momentum space.
 We perform a systematic comparison between the bosonic and fermionic cases, identifying both qualitative and quantitative differences in their entanglement profile. \\